5 Holistic Health Care Tips for Healthy Pets

 You may be giving your puppy or kitten a lifelong advantage by supporting its immune system prior to vaccination.
 Here’s how: Colostrum supplementation supports immune function in young and older animals, and is an extra “layer” of protection prior to vaccination.

-Young mammals receive colostrum in their mother’s first milk after birth.
-This substance is filled with peptides and immunoglobulins, and supports a puppy or kitten’s “adaptive” immune system.
+Young mammals receive colostrum in the mother’s first milk after birth.
+Filled with peptides and immunoglobulins, colostrum supports a puppy or kitten’s “adaptive” immune system.
 This is nature’s way to protect young canines and felines from environmental pathogens.
 A little extra colostrum is added insurance that a young animal’s adaptive immune system develops properly.

-If, after a vaccine, a cat, dog or puppy shows signs of distress such as paralysis, unusual fatigue, pain, fever, or loss of appetite, homeopathic thuja 30X strength is administered by homeopaths and holistic vets with good results.
+If, after a vaccine, a pet shows signs of distress such as paralysis, unusual fatigue, pain, fever, or loss of appetite, homeopathic thuja 30X strength is administered by homeopaths and holistic vets with good results.

 5. Find a Holistic Veterinarian